AlyssonNeto/performance_disaster/README.txt

 Then place the "Random Users" block provided in one of the sidebars.

+Enable cron to run every minute so that the caching solution will work.

 Enable devel module, enable queries, and sort by duration.

+Don't forget to use the Slow Query log to show this also.